Welcome to a Board Meeting

 Hearing of Delegations/Public Comments

 Individuals who wish to speak to the Board about an item that is not on the meeting agenda can address the Board during the “Hearing of Delegations.”
 Each speaker must submit a yellow Speaker’s Card to the Board Secretary.
 The Board president will call each speaker to the podium.
 Comments are limited to five minutes per person.
 The Board cannot take action on items raised during the Hearing of Delegations.
 If the Board determines action is required, the item may be placed on the agenda of a future meeting.
-If information or a report is requested, the request must be submitted to the superintendent in writing on an Information Request Card.

 To speak to the Board about an item on the meeting agenda, submit a yellow Speaker’s Card to the Board secretary.
 The Board president will call each speaker to the podium after the particular agenda item has been announced.
 Comments are limited to five minutes per person.